ctoframework/website/docs/index.md

+---
+hide:
+  - navigation
+---

+# Intro

-# Welcome to CTO framework
+## Welcome to CTO framework!

 ## Our mission